Barbara Springer Obituary - IA | Legacy Pro

 Barbara was born on Oct.
 9, 1944, the daughter of Raymond and Jeane (Lester) Clark.
 She was raised in Riverside and attended Sacred Heart Catholic Church.

-She enjoyed sports, especially hickey, needlework, gardening, and feeding nearby birds and squirrels.
+She enjoyed sports, especially hockey, needlework, gardening, and feeding nearby birds and squirrels.
 She also enjoyed spending time with her aunt, Mary Roberta (Lester) Craig visiting local casinos.

 Those left to honor her memory include her children, LeeAnn (Parker) Muilenburg of South Sioux City, Theresa (Parker) Brown of Carroll, Neb., Chad Parker of Blue Springs, Mo., and Staci Springer, Christi Springer, and Donivan Springer, all of Independence, Mo.; several grandchildren, great-grandchildren, cousins, nieces and nephews; and many other family and friends.